Graph Learning Under Partial Observability: Introduction

-Rather than focus on {\em what} the agents learn (which is the goal of the {\em direct} learning problem), we focus instead on a {\em dual} learning problem that deals with {\em how} the agents learn (i.e., with the graph of connections through which the information propagated to feed the direct learning process).
-The dual learning problem is illustrated in Fig.~\ref{fig:scheme1}.
-In the direct problem, we start from a graph topology, run a distributed optimization algorithm, and analyze its performance (such as convergence rate and closeness to optimal solution) and the dependence of this performance on the graph.
-In the dual problem, we start from observing the signals generated by the agents and focus instead on discovering the underlying graph that led to the observed signal evolution.
+Rather than focus on {\em what} the nodes learn through decentralized processing (which is the goal of the {\em direct} learning problem), we focus instead on a {\em dual} learning problem that deals with {\em how} the nodes learn (i.e., on discovering the hidden interconnections that drive the learning process).
+A schematic illustration of this combined interplay is provided in Fig.~\ref{fig:scheme1}.
+In the direct problem, we start from a graph topology, run a decentralized processing algorithm, and analyze its performance (such as convergence rate and closeness to optimal solution) and the dependence of this performance on the graph.
+In the dual problem, we start from observing the signals generated by the nodes and focus instead on discovering the underlying graph that led to the observed signal evolution.

-The inverse problem has many challenging aspects to it, as we explain below.
-Nevertheless, it is a problem of fundamental importance because it can provide answers to many useful questions of interest.
-For instance, by observing the evolution of signals at a subset of the agents, can one establish which agents are sharing information with each other?
-Or how privacy is reflected in the agents' signals?
-Also, by observing the convergence behavior of some agents, can one discover which agents are having a magnified influence on the overall behavior of the network?
+The graph learning problem has many challenging aspects to it, as we explain below.
+Nevertheless, it is a problem of fundamental importance arising across a variety of application domains and disciplines\footnote{Since the considered problem arises across multiple disciplines, it is referred to in multiple ways including: graph learning, topology inference, network tomography, graph reconstruction, graph estimation.
+In the following, we will mostly use ``graph learning''.} because it can provide answers to many useful questions of interest.
+For instance, by observing the evolution of signals at a subset of the nodes, can one establish which nodes are sharing information with each other?
+Or how is privacy reflected in the nodes' signals?
+Also, by observing the behavior of some nodes, can one discover which nodes are having a magnified influence on the overall behavior of the network?
 Applications that can benefit from such answers are numerous.
-For example, discovering who is communicating with whom over the Internet or how information flows is an important step towards enhanced cyber-security~\cite{topoepidemics, Pedrosource, VenkitasubramaniamHeTongTIT2008, EmbeddingCapacityTIT2013}.
-Likewise, tracing the route of information flow over a social network can help understand the source of fake news or the mechanism of opinion formation~\cite{KrimetalTSIPN2016,SLTL2019}.
+For example, discovering who is communicating with whom over the Internet~\cite{topoepidemics, Pedrosource, VenkitasubramaniamHeTongTIT2008, EmbeddingCapacityTIT2013}; tracing the information flow over a social network to capture the mechanism of opinion formation or to locate the source of fake news~\cite{KrimetalTSIPN2016,SLTL2019}; using graphs to characterize the evolution of urban traffic~\cite{DeriMouraTraffic}; learning the synchronized cognitive behavior of a school of fish evading predators~\cite{Couzin2009,Partridge1982}; investigating the relationship between structural and functional connectivity in the brain~\cite{BrainTomo}.